ArduPilot/MethodicConfigurator/README.md

 ## Development requirements

-Software development requirements are on the [REQUIREMENTS.md](REQUIREMENTS.md) file
+The [Software development requirements](REQUIREMENTS.md) are defined and guide the development.

 ## Software architecture